gojoychain/explorer/README.md

 ## Run

-### Running Local

-Follow steps in [Manual Deployment](https://docs.blockscout.com/for-developers/manual-deployment) to run an explorer locally.

-### Running Docker
+### Environment

-To run the Dockerized explorer you can get the image from `https://hub.docker.com/r/gojoychain/explorer`.
-You will need to `docker run` it with the proper environment setup.
-The following environment variables are required:
+The following environment variables are required when running the explorer.

 ```bash
 PORT=4000